The Wealth Visionnaireยฎ

 Selling your business one day is a possibility worth planning for — just not the only plan.

-The net proceeds are shown in today's dollars so you can compare them directly to the rest of your retirement picture.
+The net proceeds are shown in today's dollars so you can compare them directly to the rest of your freedom picture.

 Include a Business Exit?